-The yearly held King Abdulaziz camel festival in Saudi Arabia in ongoing in the Dahna desert outside Riyadh this January!
+The yearly held King Abdulaziz camel festival in Saudi Arabia is held in the Dahna desert outside Riyadh.
 This is the largest camel festival in the world packed with different kinds of activities and it’s definitely worth the visit!
 The best thing about it is that’s it’s entirely free of charge and accessible to everyone!
-We spent a total of 10 sar each for a delicious Saudi traditional home cooked meal there, everything else was free.
-The camel festival in local media is called Alaibil, which in arabic means “camels”.

 In this article you’ll find out all the things you can do at camel festival, when is the best time to go, how to get there and the exact location.

 Also known as “Miss Camel”, this festival’s main activity features a camel beauty contest, with prizes amounting to almost 120 million SAR ($31 million).
 Thousands of camel herders travel with their herds here to have their camels participate in the “Miss Camel” competition.
 The Camel Beauty contest continues through the entire month.